cecimarques/ceciliamsalvares/content/authors/admin/_index.md

     summary: |
       GPA: 3.36

       A spectrum of courses within mathematics, chemistry and physics exist throughout a 5 year Chemical Engineering degree in Brazil.
-My focus was always on
+Guided by my interest, my focus was always on
       - Differential and Integral calculus
-      - Physical Chemistry
-      - Classical Thermodynamics
+      - Physical Chemistry & Classical Thermodynamics
       - Analytical Geometry
       - Linear Algebra
       - Differential equations

       Fundamentals of chemistry and physics were also, naturally, learnt.
-The former encapsulated only classical mechanics, with the learning of quantum mechanics coming later on as an extracurricular activity of mine.
-Statistical mechanics, electromagnetism, fundamentals of solid state chemistry and density functional theory were other topics I have devoted time to learn by myself.
+The former encapsulated fundamentally classical mechanics, with the learning of quantum mechanics coming later.
+Statistical mechanics, electromagnetism, fundamentals of solid state chemistry and density functional theory came along as "extra-curricular activities", since these are not comprised in a standard Chemical Engineering degree.

       Side jobs I had as an undergraduate:
-      - Teaching assistant of the mathematics department (PUC-MG) on analytical geometry differential and integral calculus.
+      - Teaching assistant of the mathematics department (PUC-MG) on analytical geometry and differential and integral calculus.
       - Research assistant at the Universidade Federal de Minas Gerais (PUC-MG) on the project "Advanced Water Treatment to Public supply during emergency situations".

-      No industrial-related activity was taken at the time, with my focus always being academia on its classical definition.
+      No industrial-related activity was taken at the time, with my focus always being academia on its classical definition (I hate industry-type of work).

       Acknowledgements :
-      - to my excellent professors at PUC-MG: Flaviana Dutra, Marcelo Viana, Claudete Botaro, Orozimbo Almeida, Claudia (?), Peter (?), Laura Hamdan, Barbara Ricci, Mariana (?), Paulino (?), amongst many others.
+      - to my excellent professors at PUC-MG: Flaviana Dutra, Marcelo Viana, Claudete Botaro, Laura Hamdan, Barbara Ricci, amongst many others.
-      - to Universidade federal de Ado Jorio (UFMG),
 work:
   - position: Postdoc
     company_name: University of Warwick, Sosso group